saidbleik/batchai_mm_ad/Readme.md

 ```

 ## Making Predictions
-Similarly, I've created a prediction [script](model/predict.py) that loads a trained model for a given sensor, retrieves the data values of a given time range, makes predictions, and stores them in CSV format on blob storage.
+Similarly, I've created a prediction [script](model/predict.py) (and a corresponding [config file](model/predict_config.json)) that loads a trained model for a given sensor, retrieves the data values of a given time range, makes predictions, and stores them in CSV format on blob storage.

 ```python
 # load model